Practical considerations for variable screening in the super learner: Discussion

 \section{Discussion}

-In this manuscript, we explored the effect of using different combinations of variable screens within the Super Learner.
-We found that both the lasso and the Super Learner using only a lasso screen had poor prediction performance when the outcome-feature relationship was nonlinear; in other words, in the case where the lasso is misspecified.
-However, if a sufficiently rich set of candidate screens were included, then including the lasso as a candidate screen did not degrade performance.
+In this manuscript, we explored the effect of using different combinations of variable screeners within the super learner.
+We found that both the lasso and the ensemble super learner (cSL) using only a lasso screener had poor prediction performance when the outcome-feature relationship was nonlinear; in other words, in the case where the lasso is misspecified.
+However, if a sufficiently rich set of candidate screeners were included, then including the lasso as a candidate screener did not degrade performance.
 These results held for both continuous and binary outcomes, and for both strong and weak relationships between the outcome and features.
-While we did not explore use of the discrete Super Learner \citep{phillips2023} here, it is possible that this could achieve even higher prediction performance in cases where the lasso is misspecified, since poor-performing individual learners are assigned zero weight in the discrete Super Learner.
+Add something about the dSL.
+In an analysis of 611 HIV-1 envelope protein pseudoviruses with over 800 features, we found similar results to the simulations.
+There, the dSL tended to result in performance similar to the cSL.

-Taken together, the results suggest that some caution must be used when specifying screens within a Super Learner, but that a sufficiently large set of candidate screens can protect against misspecification of a given screen.
-This guidance is similar to the guidance to specify a diverse set of learners in a Super Learner \citep{phillips2023}, and can be viewed as complementary, since an algorithm-screen pair defines a new candidate learner.
+Taken together, the results suggest that some caution must be used when specifying screeners within a super learner, but that a sufficiently large set of candidate screeners can protect against misspecification of a given screener.
+This guidance is similar to the guidance to specify a diverse set of learners in a super learner \citep{phillips2023}, and can be viewed as complementary, since an algorithm-screener pair defines a new candidate learner.